bluusystemsinc/bluu/bluu-web/project/apps/theme/static/theme/components/angular-grid/README.md

 ***
 ##Roadmap##

-We are going to be adding more features here as we head to a 2.0 release, including:
+We are going to be adding more features here as we head to a 3.0 release, including:

-* Virtualized column scrolling
-* "Fixed" column option (columns not affected by horizontal scrolling)
 * Anything else the rest of the community wants to contribute that isn't a terrible idea. :)

 ***